Pistonite/txtpp/README.md

       - the exact same string as the `{PREFIX1}` in the first line
       - the same string as the `{PREFIX1}` in the first line without trailing whitespaces, followed by new line (i.e. arg is empty)
     - `{ARG2}`, `{ARG3}` ...: Add more arguments to the argument list.
 Note that `{WHITESPACES}` and `{PREFIX2}` are not included in the argument.
 Unlike the first line, leading whitespaces are not trimmed, but trailing whitespaces are still trimmed.
 1. Ending: if a line does not match the format above, the directive ends.
-The ending line won't be part of the directive and will still be in the processed file.
+The ending line won't be part of this directive, but can be the start of the next directive.

 For example, you can write the directive like